DanmarksAdresser/dawa-autocomplete2/README.md

 ## Usage
 DAWA Autocomplete2 may be installed using NPM, or it may be loaded into the browser using a <script>-tag.
+For a working demo page, please see https://dawa.aws.dk/demo/autocomplete-polyfilled.html

 ### Usage via <script> tag
 First, include polyfills and the autocomplete component on the page: